marcelk/apns/README.md

 </dependency>
 ```

-In order to send a push notification message to your app, inject the APNS resource in your Java EE component,
+In order to send a push notification message to your app, inject the APNS resource in your Java EE component:
-and

 ```
 @Resource(lookup = "java:/eis/apns-connector")